This post may contain affiliate links. For more information, read my disclosure policy.

-- Whisk flour, baking powder, and salt in a medium bowl.
+- Whisk flour, baking powder, cinnamon and salt in a medium bowl.
 Set aside.

-- Cream butter, peanut butter, and 3/4 cup granulated sugar, and brown sugar in a mixer until fluffy.
+- Cream butter, peanut butter, ¾ cup (150g) granulated sugar, and brown sugar in a mixer until fluffy.
 Mix in eggs, vanilla, and 1 teaspoon cinnamon.
 Mix in dry ingredients.
 Beat just until mixed.

-- Stir remaining 1 teaspoon cinnamon and 1/3 cup sugar in a small bowl.
+- Stir remaining 1 teaspoon cinnamon and ⅓ cup (67g) granulated sugar in a small bowl.

 - Scoop balls of cookie dough (mine were done using a 2 tablespoon cookie scoop) and roll them in the cinnamon sugar.
 Place on your cookie sheet.
-Use a fork to press the cookie down in a criss-cross pattern (two presses will be enough).
+Use a fork to press the cookie down in a criss-cross pattern.

 - Bake cookies for 10-12 minutes.
 Cool slightly before removing from cookie sheets.